shakilmith/documentaion/quarkus/qute/qute-simple-example/index.md

 </dependency>
 ```

-3. Qute template files overall located in src/main/resources/templates folder or nested folder.
+3. Qute template files actually located in **src/main/resources/templates** folder or nested folder.
 There are two ways you can define your template path definition.
-Raw template files located in templates folder, and the other one is Type-safe-template path is defined by the Template instance method.
+Raw template files located in templates folder, and the other one is **Type-safe-template** path is defined by the Template instance method.

-However, create a simple html template file in src/main/resources/templates folder and name it hello.html file.
-If there is no templates folder yet, please create templates folder in src/resources folder.
+However, create a simple html template file in **src/main/resources/templates** folder and name it **hello.html** file.
+If there is no templates folder yet, please create templates folder in **src/main/resources** folder.

 **hello.html**